Goldenfield192/ImmersiveRailroading/src/main/resources/assets/immersiverailroading/wiki/en_us/tracks/switch.md

 This setting determines how large the angle of the turning section should be.

 ### Vertical Smoothing
-If the switch has a slope, this option determines whether the track will be smoothed vertically at both ends to join the other tracks.
+If the switch's turning section has a slope(via the [Golden Spike](immersiverailroading:wiki/en_us/tracks/golden_spike.md)), this option determines whether the track will be smoothed vertically at both ends to join the other tracks.

 Current options are:
 * Both